music-encoding/guidelines/_guidelines-v3/04-cmn/01-cmnBasics/02-cmnDefs.md

 staves
 in the example below utilize these attributes:

-{% include plainExample.html example="./v3/examples/cmn/cmn-sample095.xml" valid="true" %}
+{% include plainExample.html example="examples/cmn/cmn-sample095.xml" valid="true" version=page.version %}

 There are a number of additional elements that can be used as children of [staffDef]({{ site.baseurl }}/{{ page.version }}/elements/staffDef.html){:.link_odd_elementSpec} in order to describe additional features of the staff, such as the color of